GIScience/gis-training-resource-center/content/Module_2/en_qgis_geodata_concept.md

 ### Raster data

 Another type of geospatial data is raster data.
 Raster data consists of cells that are organized into a grid with rows and columns, thus forming a raster.
 Each cell, or pixel, contains a value which holds information (for example, temperature, or population density).
-Since raster data consists of pixels, aerial photographsor satellite imagery can also be used as raster data, if they have geographical coordinates (see [module 3: Georeferencing](/content/Module_3/en_qgis_georeferencing.md)).
+Since raster data consists of pixels, aerial photographs or satellite imagery can also be used as raster data, if they have geographical coordinates (see [module 3: Georeferencing](/content/Module_3/en_qgis_georeferencing.md)).

 Typical uses for raster data are: